 You’re only in your weight training where you want to be: if you want to be someplace different and take your biceps development to the next level, the dynamic pump will take you there!

 Stepping up the intensity with different, ever-changing and rotating exercises, while maintaining a stronger focus into a deeper threshold of the burn is the essence of (the dynamic pump), this type of training = a new level in anaerobic achievement.
 Not to mention; this pump can last up to several hours after your arm-workout.

 Once you’re warmed up, exercises are rarely performed in a one set series, the only exception to this is: if you’re performing one exceptionally heavy compound exercise.

 I like to use some compound exercises to shake up the central nervous system (keeping it off balance) keeping stimulation from new stress at its peak.

 Some question the method:

 Saying isn't that just circuit training?
 Circuit training is different, involving different stations, to work upper and lower body throughout the training duration...

 Often with the primarily focus on increasing athletic endurance, by performing general training exercises, without the focus of building a compounding pump.

 The dynamic pump is used to focus attention on one particular muscle group and push it almost to the point of collapse, to force as much blood into the fibres as humanly possible.

-The dynamic pump you create should be under constant scrutiny, leave no stone unturned with your exercise verity, volume and goal driven intensity, to increase muscle size!
+The dynamic pump you create should be under constant scrutiny, leave no stone unturned with exercise variety, volume and goal driven intensity - to increase muscle size!
 I won’t kid you...

 Training dynamically is not just picking up a barbell doing 10 reps until you’re tired and putting it down.
 There is nothing wrong with that type of training most people do train that way, but...

 Dynamic weight training goes several steps beyond, setting the

 bar down after 9 or 10 reps; just because you’re too tired to use that level

 of resistance, does not mean you’re too tired to keep training.